CSsoftwareeng/movie_recommender_system/README.md

 3. In case that '-' is omitted or replaced by spacing<br/>
 Ex. self employed => self-employed
 ----------------------------
-This program terminates with the phrase "Program was forced to exit." in the following cases:
+The program will be terminated illegally with the phrase "Program was forced to exit." in the following cases:
 1. In case that there is invalid input
     - There are fewer or more than 2 input arguments.
     - The selected genres or occupation is not on a spcified list.